nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 00 - Transcription.md

 Nobody really is quite ready to be a wizard.
 Right.
 God.
 Being a wizard is is its own unique, fun, little mini game.
 But, no, you should be ranger.

 Okay.
 Loving it.
 What is what is this kineticist?
-I'm I'm not The kinetisist is it's it's it's kind of this it it's weird is what it is.
+I'm I'm not The Kineticist is it's it's it's kind of this it it's weird is what it is.
 It's basically a it's a class where you are infused with certain elements.

 There are six elements in Pathfinder.
 There's fire there's fire, earth, air, and water, but there's also metal and wood as well.
 And as a kinetics, you attune yourself to one of those elements or two of those elements because you can do two, and you use powers that are called impulses that, basically shape those elements.
 If you're at all familiar with, Avatar, the the last airbender, like that sort of stuff, like, that's kind of what Kinesis is.
 Okay.